-Third-party risks continue to be a serious cybersecurity threat, so properly assessing a third-party is paramount to any risk management strategy.
-According to Gartner, 71% of organizations reported their network contains more third-parties than it did three years before.
+Third party risks continue to be a serious cybersecurity threat, so properly assessing a vendor is paramount to any risk management strategy.
+According to Gartner, 71% of organizations reported their network contains more vendors than it did three years before.
 This number is expected to grow even larger in the next few years.

-With cloud-based services and the Internet of Things increasing cybersecurity risks nearly as much as they open new doors for business operation, it has become imperative to create and maintain formal programs for third-party risk management in order to avoid being compromised.
+With cloud-based services and the Internet of Things increasing cybersecurity risks nearly as much as they open new doors for business operation, it has become imperative to create and maintain formal programs for third party risk management (TPRM) in order to avoid being compromised.
 In this blog, we offer a practical approach to start the due diligence process.

-According to Gartner, 60% of organizations are now working with more than 1,000 third-parties.
+According to Gartner, 60% of organizations are now working with more than 1,000 vendors.

 That said, these technologies need to be secured and properly evaluated before fully entering the process and data ecosystem of an organization.
 They will likely have access to sensitive data about technology, finances, inventory, shipping, licensing, media & advertising, recruiting, payroll, sales partners & distributors, among many other things.

 What’s more, in an ideal scenario, there should be a third-party risk assessment both before and after the adoption of new technologies.
 It’s only natural that business relationships evolve as time goes by.
-There can be changes in scope, goals, strategy, and staff over the course of a relationship with a third-party.
-This means the assessment is not over after the initial due diligence process; in fact, organizations need to implement ongoing monitoring strategies.
+There can be changes in scope, goals, strategy, and staff over the course of a relationship with a vendor.

-For starters, let’s take a look at 7 useful questions to ask during the assessment.
+Let’s take a look at 7 useful questions to ask during the third party risk assessment.

-Now, these won’t cover the entire spectrum of third-party risk management, but this is a great starting point that will allow a company to make an informed decision when assessing a third-party.
+Now, these won’t cover the entire spectrum of third party risk management, but this is a great starting point that will allow a company to make an informed decision when assessing a vendor.

-Performing a deeper third-party assessment is not as hard as it sounds anyway, as there are tools and new approaches to simplify the process.
-For example, our ThirdPartyTrust platform leverages the work of industry peers who have already reviewed common third-parties, automating data gathering and, as stated above, implementing ongoing monitoring strategies for periodic recertification.
+Performing a deeper third party risk assessment is not as hard as it sounds, as there are tools and new approaches to simplify the process.
+For example, our ThirdPartyTrust platform leverages the work of industry peers who have already reviewed common vendors, automating data gathering and, as stated above, implementing ongoing monitoring strategies for periodic reassessment.

 Another thing to consider is accountability, as it can be hard to determine when there’s no people or department in charge of managing third-party risk.
 Sometimes it’s not even a matter of not having a designated resource, but a matter of compliance officers having too much on their plates – with responsibilities extending beyond their own companies and into the increasing map of service providers and supply chain partners.